Jodi (1999 film): Production

 Sunanda Murali Manohar was keen to film Tamil versions of A. R. Rahman's songs from the Hindi film Doli Saja Ke Rakhna (1998) as a music album, and discussed making the project with director Praveenkanth, cinematographer Jeeva and choreographer Raju Sundaram.
-The director, Praveenkanth, reverted to his original name, after being known as Praveen Gandhi in his debut film Ratchagan (1997).
-He later chose to write a script and screenplay to accompany the songs, carefully deciding on the placement of them in the proposed film.
-The idea was later backed by Manohar and Rahman, who added two further songs for the film.
+Praveenkanth, reverted to his original name, after being known as Praveen Gandhi in his debut film Ratchagan (1997).

 Praveen first approached Vijay to play the lead role, but his refusal meant that Prashanth, who had appeared in Manohar's earlier productions Jeans (1998) and Kaadhal Kavidhai (1998), was selected.
 Aishwarya Rai was offered the female lead role after the success of her previous Tamil film, Jeans, but her busy schedule in Hindi films and her decision to prioritise her work in Kandukondain Kandukondain (2000), resulted in Simran eventually being cast in the role.
 Aishwarya had then agreed to appear in a guest appearance in the film, but her unavailability led to Isha Koppikar eventually doing the part.
-Trisha Krishnan, winner of the Miss Chennai 1999 beauty pageant, made an appearance in an uncredited role as a friend of Simran's character.
+Trisha, winner of the Miss Chennai 1999 beauty pageant, made an appearance in a role as a friend of Simran's character.

-The film shared a similar storyline to the Suriya and Jyothika starrer Poovellam Kettuppar, which incidentally had Vijayakumar and Nassar playing similar roles of leader of feuding families.
+The film shared a similar storyline to the Suriya and Jyothika starrer Poovellam Kettuppar, released earlier in the same year, which incidentally had Vijayakumar and Nassar playing similar roles of leader of feuding families.
+The song "Velli Malare" shot at Lalitha Mahal, Mysore.

-Release

-The film released on 9 September 1999 and was dubbed in Telugu under the same name later that year.

-A critic from Indolink.com reviewed that "the director's light-veined screenplay keeps the movie moving at a good pace.
-As for the performances, Prashanth rises above the material and gives yet another breezy performance.
-A ravishing Simran emotes with ease and parades her umblical beauty in the song sequences."

-The film was remade into Kannada language version, Sajni, was released in 2007.
-A Hindi version of the film was also planned by the director with different songs and small changes in the storyline, but the project never took off.
-The film's success prompted director Praveen Kanth to collaborate with Prashanth and Simran again in a project called Star, but Simran soon dropped out and the film failed to replicate the success of Jodi.
-Furthermore, Simran and Prashanth were later paired together in Saran's Parthen Rasithen (2000), after being dubbed as a "hit pair".